-Thankfully they have marked themselves very clearly on Google maps and have put a couple of boards in the lanes leading to them; otherwise it would be a nightmare to locate them.
+Thankfully they have marked themselves very clearly on Google maps.
+And have put a couple of boards in the lanes leading to them; otherwise, it would be a nightmare to locate them.
 As I entered the house converted into office cum bookstore cum public space for readings and meetings, the first thing that locked the eyes was the colorful walls and pillars with stories painted on them.
 Color-laden books were piled up against the white stands in a way that colors stood out even more brightly.

 Standing at Tara Book Store was like being in a culture lab.
 Walls, books, and designs – everything shows you the glimpses of diversity that Indian artisans can create with the same few basic colors.
-Madhubani, Pithora, Patua, Pattachitra & Bhil arts stand talking to each other – letting you draw parallels and differences in them and make you absorb them in a very unique way.
-It is a place that celebrates visual storytelling by not just making stories come alive on their pages but also by providing better livelihood options to Indian folk artists.
+Madhubani, Pithora, Patua, Pattachitra & Bhil arts stand talking to each other – letting you draw parallels and differences in them and make you absorb them in a unique way.
+It is a place that celebrates visual storytelling by not just making stories come alive on their pages.
+But also by providing better livelihood options to Indian folk artists.
 They are sending stories from India across the world as their books get translated in many global languages across the world.

 If you love books and if you have young children, Tara Book store is a highly recommended place on your next visit to Chennai.
 Visiting the store would be a learning experience in itself.